AlexLamson/DataWrangler/README.md

-# DataWrangler - Clean & Analyze Data in Sublime Text
+# DataWrangler - Sublime Plugin
-Sublime text package to make quick and dirty data mining easier
+Clean and analyze text data more easily

 ## Motivation
 While cleaning data from a large survey, I wanted to ask questions about the data so I could clean it better.